Our approach to human rights in our supply chain

 Outside these 11 products, we also focus on the following regions and issues because of the high risks:

 - All non-food factories across Asia: wages and working hours

 - Turkey and Syrian refugees: illegal working, wages

 - UK agriculture: accommodation standards

 - Indian spinning mills: forced labour, gender discrimination

 We have made significant progress in many of these areas, including time bound commitments to ensure our sourcing will have a positive impact on small scale producers.
+These commitments feed into discussions to start new business relationships and review them.
 For example, we have put in place a clear roadmap to reach 100% responsibly sourced cocoa by the end of 2018 for the UK business.
 This not only covers our own-label chocolate but also cocoa used in other Tesco UK products, such as biscuits, cakes, desserts and cereals.
 To reach this commitment we will source through a combination of responsible cocoa programmes including Cocoa Horizons, Fairtrade, Rainforest Alliance Certified and UTZ, and we are engaging the broader industry through our membership of the World Cocoa Forum.